-Hypertrophic cardiomyopathy is a condition where the heart muscle becomes thickened.
+Hypertrophic cardiomyopathy (HCM) is a condition where the heart muscle becomes thickened.
 The symptoms that develop depend on the severity of the condition.
-The treatment depends on the type of symptoms you have and whether complications develop.
+The treatment depends on the type of symptoms you have and whether there are any complications.
 Some people need no treatment.
-Most cases are hereditary so screening of close family members is advised.
+Most cases are hereditary so screening of close family members is recommended.

 Understanding the normal heart

 The heart has four chambers - two atria and two ventricles.
 The walls of these chambers are mainly made of specialised heart muscle called myocardium.
 During each heartbeat both of the atria squeeze (contract), first to pump blood into the ventricles.
 Then both ventricles contract to pump blood out of the heart into the arteries.
 There are one-way valves between the atria and ventricles and between the ventricles and the large arteries coming from the heart.
 The valves make sure that when the atria or ventricles contract, the blood flows in the correct direction.

 What is cardiomyopathy?

 Cardiomyopathy means a disease of the heart muscle.
 There are four main types:

 - Dilated cardiomyopathy - where the heart enlarges (dilates).